I Was Hit By A Car

 ~A couple who scooped up their unleashed Yorkie with only seconds to spare as I came around a corner on the same trail, and smiled good morning at me completely unaware they had almost set a tragedy in motion,

-~And my personal favorite when I came upon two women on foot ahead of me a ways up, engrossed in their conversation and not realizing that they were beginning to walk in a widening V pattern, so far apart from each other that it was impossible for me to pass on either side of them, but they also suddenly held this formation in such a way as to prevent enough room to pass between them, so when I realized I was essentially going to have to slam on my breaks and fall, run off the path and fall or shout them out of their reverie, I chose the latter with a hearty “ON YOUR RIGHT”, just in the nick of time.
-Woman On The Right turned and laughed at me, as if I had embarrassed myself by being dramatic.
+~And my personal favorite (sarcasm), when I rode up on two women walking a good distance ahead of me, but so engrossed in their conversation they didn’t realize that they were beginning to walk in a widening V pattern apart from each other, and that it was going to be impossible for me to pass on either side of them.
+But they also suddenly stopped, talking across the path to each other, but not close enough to create room for me to pass either on the left, the right, or God forbid, the middle (I did think I might have to blow between them to avoid either slamming on my breaks, or ride straight into the woods off the path.
+So I shouted them out of their reverie with a hearty “ON YOUR RIGHT”, just in the nick of time.
+Woman On The Right turned and laughed at me, as if I had embarrassed myself by like omg being sooooo dramatic.

 Friends, I know that you know that I never say this but: WHAT THE FUCK IS WRONG WITH PEOPLE???